 The Site Health Check plugin is a great tool to help you troubleshoot your WordPress site.
 It will check your site for common problems and provide you with a report of what needs to be fixed.
 This plugin is great for troubleshooting common WordPress issues, such as plugin conflicts, theme issues, and database problems.

 The plugin will also check your site for performance issues and provide you with a report of what needs to be improved.
-This plugin is great for troubleshooting common WordPress performance issues, such as slow page loading times and high CPU usage.
+This plugin is great for troubleshooting common WordPress performance issues like slow page loading times and high CPU usage.

-You can follow these instructions on your live website as well, as running this conflict check does not affect your website visitors.
+You can also follow these instructions on your live website, as running this conflict check does not affect your website visitors.

 5.3.1 Installing the Health Check Plugin